CoolNewsGuy/generate-me-components/README.md

 # Generate Me Components

-A simple library for creating js component(s) quickly! :fire:
+A simple library for creating js component(s) folder quickly with as many files as you want! :fire:

 ## Installation